 Phone: (03) 9650 0848

 No restaurant is more synonymous with sexy, upscale Japanese dining than Nobu, and their Melbourne outpost is no exception.
 Located in the Crown Casino, the renowned hotspot delivers a brilliant ambience, gorgeous people and delectable Japanese-Peruvian fusion cuisine.
-The result is an epicurean experience that’s firing on all cylinders, and naturally one of the best Japanese restaurants in Melbourne.
+The result is an epicurean experience that’s firing on all cylinders.

 Address: Crown Riverwalk, Crown Melbourne, 8 Whiteman St, Southbank VIC 3006